Cairns to Cape York in a Caravan

 Cairns to Musgrave

 We left Cairns on our journey heading North with the caravan towards Cape York.
 Our first stop was Lakeland Roadhouse.
 There we had morning tea in the van and the kids had a run around to burn off some energy.
 It’s a good pit stop with fuel and food and your last chance to make a phone call for a while.
-Our kids are used to long drives, but it can be tough some days, here are our tips on surviving road trips with kids.
+Our kids are used to long drives, but it can be tough some days.

 Our first overnighter was at Musgrave Roadhouse, which is 450km NW of Cairns and around half way to Weipa.
 The Roadhouse stop was a nice break after a dusty 5 hour drive up the corrugated Peninsula Development Road.